ksavenkov/recsys-001/recsys/README.md

             - users (user_id x user),
             - items (item_id x item),
             - tags (item_id x tag).
-        DataIO(ratings = RatingData(filename, normalized), tags = TagData(filename), printer = Printer()) - creates
-            an object, binds DataIO interface methods to the methods of the datasets.
-The datasets are loaded from the sources in constructors as that's the only useful case we have for now.
-        ...see what should be exposed as we moved printer inside the class

 Model -- hosts the model computed from the data read via DataIO.
 This class encapsulates data
         that (1) shouldn't be recomputed to do a single recommendation and (2) should be recomputed